 The objective of Danish Microfinance Partners is to invest in portfolio companies.
-The major risk factor is therefore the failure to create value in the underlying portfolio companies, currency risk and the political risk in the countries of the investments.
-Changes in the macroeconomic environment, including effects of Covid-19, can have an impact on the potential for value creation in the portfolio companies and consequently also the future value of Danish Microfinance Partners' investments.
+The major risk factor is therefore the failure to create value in the underlying portfolio companies.
+Changes in the macroeconomic environment, including effects of COVID-19 and the situation related to Ukraine/Russia, currency risk and the political risk in the countries of the investments can have impact on the potential for value creation in the portfolio companies and consequently also of the performance of Danish Microfinance Partners.